Skip to Content Top

 • Cottonseed meal

-The best time to use fertilizers depends on the type.
+The best time to use fertilizers depends on the fertilizer and your grass type.
 For example, synthetic fertilizer should be applied to wet grass around dusk on a day with cold weather.
 That way, you reduce your risk of lawn burn.
 Synthetic granular fertilizer can burn dry grass on a hot day.

 Your annual fertilization schedule will vary based on lawn type, location, and fertilizer preference.
 Most professionals apply granular fertilizer in early spring, late spring, early fall, and early winter.